jmettraux/5town/out/creatures/Dryad.md

 ## Attacks

-***Club.*** +1 (Stab 1 DEX +0) (+6 to hit with shillelagh), reach 5ft\_1.5m\_1sq, one target.
+***Club*** +1 (Stab 1 DEX +0) (+6 to hit with shillelagh), reach 5ft\_1.5m\_1sq, one target.
 Hit: 1d4+0 bludgeoning damage, or 8 (1d8+4) bludgeoning damage with shillelagh.

-***Fey Charm.*** The dryad targets one humanoid or beast that she can see within 30ft\_9m\_6sq\_t of her.
+***Fey Charm*** The dryad targets one humanoid or beast that she can see within 30ft\_9m\_6sq\_t of her.
 If the target can see the dryad, it must succeed on a DC 14 Wisdom saving throw or be magically charmed.
 The charmed creature regards the dryad as a trusted friend to be heeded and protected.
 Although the target isn't under the dryad's control, it takes the dryad's requests or actions in the most favorable way it can.